anjoola/cs244-rcp/README.md

 ### Generating Results

-This will take about 1-2 hours on an Ubuntu 14.04 VM with 4 GB of RAM on a host OS with a 2.4GHz Intel i7 processor.
+This will take about 1-2 hours on an Ubuntu 14.04 VM with 4 GB of RAM on a host OS with a 1.8GHz Intel i7 processor, or 30-60 minutes on a 2.6Ghz Intel i5.
 On an Amazon EC2 c3.large instance, it will take about 20-40 minutes.

     cd ~/cs244-rcp/scripts
     chmod +x run.sh